-(1) The division or state agency may procure supplies or services when the total contract value will be $5,000 or less using a purchase technique that best meets the agency's needs, including the use of electronic online auctions.
+(1) The division or state agency may procure supplies or services when the total contract value will be less than $10,000 using a purchase technique that best meets the agency's needs, including the use of electronic online auctions.

 (2) The payment method used for small purchases should be the state's purchasing card, except for interagency purchases.

-(3) The division or state agency, if authorized in a written delegation agreement, may procure services with a total contract value between $5,001 and $25,000, or supplies with a total contract value between $5,001 and $50,000, using a limited solicitation procedure.
+(3) The division or state agency, if authorized in a written delegation agreement, may procure supplies or services with a total contract value of $10,000 or more and less than $100,000, using a limited solicitation procedure.
 This procedure requires a minimum of three viable written or oral quotations, if available.
 The limited solicitation procedure must be documented and, wherever practical, use the department's vendor list.

 (4) This rule does not apply to controlled items purchased through exclusive term contracts, requisition time schedules, or State Print and Mail unless specifically delegated in a written delegation agreement to the agency.